 MySQL or MariaDB database servers can be managed in different ways.
 Generally, GUI tools are provided because of their easiness.
-But in some cases command line connection may be required to connect and management MySQL and MariaDB database server.
+But in some cases, a command-line connection may be required to connect and manage MySQL and MariaDB database server.

 Install MySQL/MariaDB Client For Ubuntu, Debian, Kali, Mint

-We will start by installing MySQL/MariaDB command line client in the deb based distributions like Ubuntu, Debian, Kali, Mint etc. The package is named as
+We will start by installing MySQL/MariaDB command-line client in deb based distributions like Ubuntu, Debian, Kali, Mint, etc. The package is named as

 mysql-client which we will install with the